grem11n/rrs-converter-go/README.md

 Script leverages
 [AWS-sdk](https://github.com/aws/aws-sdk-go)
-and some magic of goroutines to convert all objects in S3 bucket to RRD-storage class.
+and some magic of goroutines to convert all objects in S3 bucket to the storage class you specify.
 If you want to convert only some of them, feel free to modify this script or use
 [AWS CLI](http://www.developmentshack.com/amazon-s3-command-line-optionstipstricks/42).

 ### Build and install